WSPluta/oci-devops-oke/hols/devops/deploy/deploy.md

   ![xxx](images/xxx.png)

-10. At the end of the logs you will see a curl command.
+10. At the end of the logs, you will see a curl command.
 Copy and paste it on the terminal.

   ![xxx](images/xxx.png)